P-adic Asai L-functions for quadratic Hilbert eigenforms: Pushforwards

 \section{Pushforwards}

 We now consider relations between the higher Hida theory spaces for the group $G = \res_{F/\Q} \GL_2$ developed in the previous section, and spaces of $p$-adic automorphic forms for its subgroup $H = \GL_2$.
-To avoid confusion between the two groups, we will use subscripts $(-)_G$ or $(-)_H$ as appropriate, so $X_G$ denotes the Hilbert modular variety which we previously denoted simply by $X$.
+To avoid confusion between the two groups, we will use subscripts $(-)_G$ or $(-)_H$ as appropriate, so $X_{G, \sph}$ denotes the Hilbert modular variety which we previously denoted simply by $X_\sph$. \fix{We fix a choice of neat open compact subgroup $K^{(p)}_G \subset \GL_2(\AFf^{(p)})$ as above, and let $K^{(p)}_H = K^{(p)}_G \cap \GL_2(\Af^{(p)})$; these will be the prime-to-$p$ parts of the levels of our Shimura varieties.}